-The baseline SDL modelling in the Basin Plan assumed that certain rules were in place to allow for the efficient use of environmental water.
-These were: being able to call environmental water from storage to 'piggyback' on unregulated flow events, and being able to credit environmental return flows for downstream environmental use (i.e. ensuring environmental water is able to be used on more than one site as it travels through the system).
+The baseline sustainable diversion limit (SDL) modelling in the Basin Plan assumed that certain rules were in place to allow for the efficient use of environmental water.
+These were: being able to call environmental water from storage to top-up unregulated flow events; and being able to credit environmental return flows for downstream environmental use (i.e. ensuring environmental water is able to be used on more than one site as it travels through the system).
 These policy settings for environmental water use are referred to in the Basin Plan as unimplemented policy measures.